ardulogic/symfony-postlt/README.md

   - Reduced risk of partial shipments arriving out of order and causing support churn.
   - Clearer stock movements and easier reconciliation for finance/ops.
   - Keeps allocation logic straightforward for this demo; cross-warehouse splitting can be added later if desired.

+Allocation highlights:
+- Greedy heuristic favoring warehouses that can satisfy the most SKUs with the highest headroom; stock items are considered in descending availability so largest quantities are assigned first.

 Messaging:
 - Orders → Warehousing: OrderCreatedMessage (create reservations)